 9. Implement Accessibility: Focus on how a disabled person accesses or benefits from a site, system or application.
 Refer Section 508 for accessibility compliance standards.

-The UCD process is integrated in to our Agile Development methodology with focus on “Developing for User Experience”.
-Every Sprint in the agile development encompasses Plan, Analyze, Design, Test and Refinement of End user experiences.
+The UCD process is integrated into our Agile Development methodology with a focus on “Developing for User Experience”.
+Every Sprint in the agile development encompasses Plan, Analyze, Design, Test and Refinement of End-user experiences.
 And refine +

 Invision is a Powerful design Prototyping tools.
 Upload your design files and add animations, gestures, and transitions to transform your static screens into clickable, interactive prototypes.